-We Left our Hearts in San Francisco
+We Left Our Hearts in San Francisco

-Like the Tony Bennett sang “I left my heart in San Francisco.”
-If you have been to San Francisco (S.F) you will know why we love it so much.
+Like the Tony Bennett sang “I left my heart in San Francisco”, if you have been to San Francisco you will know why we love it so much.
 If you haven’t, do yourself a favour and get there.
 This city has so much to offer, the hills, the sea, the golden sun and the mystical fog.
 The city birthed by the gold rush has grown up into a destination with vibrancy and still beating golden heart.
 Additionally, take a trip to the beautiful wine regions of Napa Valley and Sonoma.
 You can visit their cute neighbourhoods with each of which offer a different vibe.

-This was not the first time we have been to SFO, but this was the first time all Four Friends experienced the city together.
+This was not the first time we have been to the city, but this was the first time all Four Friends experienced the city together.
 As we always say “adventure is better shared with friends” in many respects this trip was a chance to see it through each other eyes.
 When you travel with friends, different ideas and different perspectives all play a part in helping to experience somewhere in a new light.

 We travelled over the New Year period and given its California it was not overly cold but still pack a jacket, you will definitely need it.